badpaybad/DDDEventSourcing/README.md

  - Implement your own with RabitMQ or AzureServicesBuss or Redis queue ... to full seperate and more security and can distributed.
  - I use Redis as own message buss in this git https://github.com/badpaybad/redis-microservices
  ### DomainDrivenDesign.Core.Implements.MemoryQueue
- Implement memory queue, use seperate thread for real async process command and event
+ Implement memory queue, use separte thread for real async process command and event

  ## class DomainEngine
  - To register handle to process Event and Command